-The current and full Policy is available on ORC's website.
+The current and full Policy is available on ORC's website at www.orc.govt.nz/hmrr.

 He Mahi Rau Rika sets out council's approach to engagement, including practice principles and commitments to meaningful engagement with mana whenua partners, community and stakeholders.